rutuparnarout/node-weather-forecast/README.md

 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 Please don't hesitate to open an issue or pull request.
 You can also send me a message on [LinkedIn](https://www.linkedin.com/in/rutuparna-rout/).

 ## License